Universal-Team/3DZwei/README.md

 - [devkitPro](https://github.com/devkitPro): devkitARM, Libctru, Citro2D & Citro3D.
 - [SuperSaiyajinStackZ](https://github.com/SuperSaiyajinStackZ): StackMem-Core + 3DZwei developement.
 - [Universal-Team](https://github.com/Universal-Team): Universal-Core.

+### Special Thanks
+- [NightScript](https://github.com/NightYoshi370): For having the idea to use cubic bezier for animations, the falling cards animation on the game start and suggestions.
+- [Pk11](https://github.com/Epicpkmn11): For helping me with an example on how to flip a card in 2D and suggestions.
+- Universal-Microwave: For better teaching me how cubic bezier works with an example and suggestions.

 ### Translators
 - [SuperSaiyajinStackZ](https://github.com/SuperSaiyajinStackZ): Deutsch, English.